 Ranger tip: We know waterfalls are a great spot for a swim or capture that photo for the ‘gram.
 Please take care and read our waterfall safety tips.

-*Estimate only, based on Coombadjha nature stroll, measurements will vary.
+Healthy Day Out*Estimate only, based on Coombadjha nature stroll, measurements will vary.
 Check the walk grade and conditions before you go.
-You can calculate your own personal energy burn at 8700.com.au
+You can calculate your own personal energy burn using the NSW Health 8700 app.

 If laying around by a rainforest pool isn’t Insta-worthy, we don’t know what is.
 Coombadjha nature stroll winds its way past coachwood trees and giant red cedars, ending at a viewing platform overlooking a fern-fringed pool.
 Located in Washpool National Park near Grafton, this hidden gem is the perfect spot to relax to the soundtrack of the rainforest.
 When you’re done, head back to Coachwood picnic area to dry off in the sunshine and enjoy an alfresco feast.